 The long-term authoritarian parenting effects include damaged self-esteem and can foster issues with anger management.

-What are the long-term authoritarian parenting effects on children?
+What are the effects of authoritarian parenting style?

 - Kids are less likely to feel socially acceptable (by other kids in their age range)